-We support all kinds of development activities that benefit your organisation and the WA not-for-profit sector including:
+We support all kinds of development activities that build the capacity of your organisation including:

-- Developing strategic, business, marketing and fundraising plans
+- Developing strategic, business, marketing and funding diversity plans

-- Setting up operating policies and procedures or training materials
+- Developing operating policies and procedures or training materials

 - Carrying out a staff training needs assessment

 - Professional development including training for volunteers and Board members

 - Supporting compliance with the new Associations Incorporation Act 2015 where organisations are challenged to cover the costs.
 Go to the Department of Commerce website for details on changes to this law